isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2009-02-05-speech-by-dpm-wong-kan-seng-on-population-5feb.md

 ---
 layout: post
-title:  "Speech by DPM Wong Kan Seng on population at the Committee of Supply"
+title: 'Speech by DPM Wong Kan Seng on population at the Committee of Supply'
-date:   2009-02-05
+date: 2009-02-05T00:00:00.000Z
-permalink: "/media-centre/speeches/speech-by-dpm-wong-kan-seng-on-population-5feb"
+permalink: /media-centre/speeches/speech-by-dpm-wong-kan-seng-on-population-5feb

 ---

 #### **PREAMBLE**